OF THE AUTHORITY OF THE BISHOPS OF

 "Our very pious lord does wisely to endeavour to accomplish the peace of the Church that he may restore peace to his empire, and to condescend to invite the priesthood to

-concord and unity. myself desire it ardently; and as much as in me lies, I obey his worshipful commands.
+concord and unity.
+I myself desire it ardently; and as much as in me lies, I obey his worshipful commands.
 But since not my cause alone, but the cause of God is concerned; since it is not I alone who am disturbed, but the whole Church that is agitated; since the canons, the venerable councils, and the commandments of our Lord Jesus Christ himself are attacked, by the invention of a certain pompous and vainglorious word; let our most pious lord cut out this evil; and if the patient would resist him, let him bind him with the bonds of his imperial authority.
 In binding such things you will give liberty to the commonwealth, and by excisions of this sort you will diminish the malady of your empire.

 “All those who have read the Gospel know that the care of the whole Church was confided by our Lord himself to St. Peter, first of all the Apostles.
 Indeed, he said to him,